 - Rounding, Rollovers, and Amounts Withheld in the NeonPay system.
 See the article in the Help Center about these.

-Please reach out to your Client Services representative if you have any questions!
+Please reach out to the support team if you have any questions!